saeedmalekpour/His-Story/README.md

 Death Sentence Called Off

 Just recently the Supreme Leader of Iran, Ayatollah Seyed Ali Khamenei, called off Saeed’s death sentence and converted it to life in prison.

-Saeed is in Evin Prison.
+Saeed may spend the rest of his life in Evin Prison.